If you’re shopping for studio monitor stands, but not quite sure what you’re looking for…

 - floor spikes/rubber feet for floor isolation

-It seems any home studios have found great success with them as well.
+Normally marketed for home theater systems and computer monitors, many home studios have found great success with them as well.

 - 5.5″ – 11″ adjustable top plate – to cradle various sized monitors

 - +/- 10 degree tilt – to angle your monitors up or down